akehrer/akehrer.github.io/_posts/2015-01-24-connecting-nim-to-python.markdown

 categories: Nim
 ---

-In my [previous][part-2] post I ended with a statment inquiring about interfacing Nim code with Python and after some experimentation I've been able to get some things work.
+In my [previous][part-2] post I ended with a statement inquiring about interfacing Nim code with Python and after some experimentation I've been able to get some things to work.
 So, let's get to the code.

 ### Compiling a library
 The first thing we need to touch on is the Nim compiler.
 In most cases you turn your Nim code in to an executable by running the command.

     nim c projectfile.nim

 But to turn the code in to a library we'll need to look at the [compiler's documentation](http://nim-lang.org/nimc.html).
-There are quit a few options but the one we are interested in is `--app` and in our case we'll use the `--app:lib` command to create a shared library (`.dll` in Windows, `.so` in linux/OSX).
+There are quite a few options but the one we are interested in is `--app` and in our case we'll use the `--app:lib` command to create a shared library (`.dll` in Windows, `.so` in linux, `dylib` in OSX).

     nim c --app:lib projectfile.nim

 Running the above command should create a `projectfile.dll` or `libprojectfile.so` file in the same directory as the `.nim` file.
 That's great, but it doesn't quite get us what we want.
 The library has been created but none of our functions have been exposed.
 Not very useful.

 ### The `exportc` & `dynlib` pragmas
-Nim has special methods called [pragmas](http://nim-lang.org/manual.html#pragmas) that give the compiler extra information when it's parsing specific peices of code.
-We've already see them in use in my previous posts.
-Remember the follwing code to load the `isnan` function from `math.h`?
+Nim has special methods called [pragmas](http://nim-lang.org/manual.html#pragmas) that give the compiler extra information when it's parsing specific pieces of code.
+We've already seen them in use in my previous posts.
+Remember the following code to load the `isnan` function from `math.h`?

 {% highlight nim %}
 import math